 This is everything I collected.
 It may not look impressive, but it all adds up.
 I know about microplastics affecting the oceans etc, but it hadn't really sunk in that not-so-micro-but-still-small rubbish would be so plentiful closer to home.
 Think carefully when opening your Mars bars!

-This was actually the first time I'd paddled in Gloucester Docks, despite having lived just a metres from the main basin for three years with a kayak stored in my living room!
+This was actually the first time I'd paddled in Gloucester Docks, despite having lived literally metres from the main basin for three years with a kayak stored in my living room!
 I have been on the canal further down a few times though (including swimming around in the water doing safety training)

 I've paddled boarded once or twice before, albeit several years ago, so it didn't take me long to decide I was going to try standing up rather than kneeling.
 Grabbing tiny bits of litter was a bit more difficult from higher up, but it gave me a better view and took the pressure off my knees/quads - which were complaining rather a lot the next day.